francineeli/francineeli/README.md

 Hi there 👋 I'm Francine aka tatinhadev.

-- 🔭 I’m currently a Data Engineering.
+- 🔭 I’m currently a Data Engineering student.
 - I used to be a Software Engineering student at 42SP.
 - 🌱 I’m currently learning about cloud (Azure and AWS), AI, regulatory law about AI, databricks, but I'm also studying SQL, Python, C and Java.
 - 👯 I’m looking to collaborate on a project about Python.